 We, at Greg Jones Law, are investigating cases concerning various types of cancer and other health issues that could be related to this contaminant.
 New information is surfacing every day.
 We are helping with GenX Wilmington NC based lawsuits, contact us today at 855-JONES-LAW.

 At first, state health officials said lowered concentrations of GenX in Wilmington’s drinking water were “low risk” based on data from Dupont Chemours plant’s own computer modeling and not from actual sampling.
 Meanwhile, the state asked EPA and the Centers for Disease Control and Prevention for prompt guidance on this chemical’s health risks.

 Ongoing tests by the Cape Fear Public Utility Authority (CFPUA) show reduced concentrations of GenX in drinking water since Chemours announced it was stopping discharges of the chemical upstream, from its Fayetteville site.
 This only happened after an uproar of public opinion.

-There are far-reaching concerns for the infants if we take in consideration the history of C8, another Dupont Chemours chemical used before to make Teflon – like GenX – that has been linked to multiple health problems, from cancer to reduce immune function, and then proven toxic to humans, even in small doses.
+There are far-reaching concerns for the infants if we take into consideration the history of C8, another Dupont Chemours chemical used before to make Teflon – like GenX – that has been linked to multiple health problems, from cancer to reduced immune function, and then proven toxic to humans, even in small doses.

-Until 2002, Dupont used to purchase C8 from another chemical company, 3M, but the company phased it out and Dupont started manufacturing it on its own factory in Fayetteville, North Carolina.
+Until 2002, Dupont used to purchase C8 from another chemical company, 3M, but the company phased it out and Dupont started manufacturing it at its own factory in Fayetteville, North Carolina.

 The European Union has very strict restrictions on C8 (PFOA and PFOS) and some countries have prohibited it.